-Mental health and wellbeing at work is increasingly recognised as an important part of our health and safety responsibilities.
-It helps enormously if we are looking after our own mental health.
+Mental health and wellbeing at work is increasingly recognised as an important part of an employer's health and safety responsibilities.
+It also helps enormously if we are looking after our own mental health as employees.

 A mentally healthy workplace increases productivity and improves retention.
 Happy and settled staff who develop positive connections with their managers become loyal employees, are more likely to stay in their roles longer and make effective contributions to their work teams.

 Research shows companies which don't recognise or adopt best practice when it comes to improving corporate culture, record a higher level of sick leave and attrition, lower productivity and can be open to bullying and harassment lawsuits.

 To create a healthy, harmonious and productive workplace, consider a training course in mental health for staff to improve their overall general wellbeing.

 Report by Beyond Blue, National Mental Health Commission and The Mentally Healthy Workplace Alliance: Creating a mentally healthy workplace: Return on investment analysis

 Barriers to employment of young people with mental illness

 Orygen Youth Health Research Centre has released a landmark report examining a number of the barriers to the participation in employment and education of young people with mental illness in Australia.
 Tell Them They're Dreaming: Work, Education and Young People with Mental Illness in Australia.